eCook Meal

 TOAST THOSE CASHEWS & SAMBAL

 Place a pan over a medium heat.
 When hot, toast the cashews for 3-5 minutes until golden, shifting occasionally.
 Remove from the pan on completion and set aside.
 Roughly chop when cool enough to handle.
-Place ½ of the diced Tomatoes, ¼ of fresh chilli (to taste) and ¼ of the diced onions in a bowl.
+Place ½ of the diced tomatoes, ¼ of fresh Chilli (to taste) and ¼ of the diced onions in a bowl.
 Add a drizzle of oil, toss to combine, season and set aside for serving.

 TIME TO GET SAUCY!

 Return the pan to a medium heat with a drizzle of oil and a knob of butter.
-When hot, fry the remaining diced onion for 5-6 minutes until soft and translucent.
-In the final minute, add the remaining sliced chilli (to taste), the curry paste and grated garlic.
+When hot, fry the remaining diced Onion for 5-6 minutes until soft and translucent.
+In the final minute, add the remaining sliced Chilli (to taste), the curry paste and grated garlic.
 Fry for a further 1-2 minutes until fragrant.
-Add the remaining diced Tomatoes and cook for 4-5 minutes until fragrant and caramelising, shifting occasionally.
-Toss through the shredded spinach and cook until wilted for 3-4 minutes, shifting occasionally.
+Add the remaining diced tomatoes and cook for 4-5 minutes until fragrant and caramelising, shifting occasionally.
+Toss through the shredded Spinach and cook until wilted for 3-4 minutes, shifting occasionally.
 Remove from the heat and stir in the yoghurt.
 Transfer to a blender and blend until smooth and a soup consistency.
 If it’s too thick, gradually loosen with warm water in 5ml increments.
 Return the sauce to the pan, season and keep warm over a low heat until serving.

 SILKY Paneer